Medical Excuse Policy

 Student Health Services (SHS) will provide this “Verification of Care” form in Support of Consideration of an Excused Absence, however, this is NOT considered an excuse note.
 This form verifies that you received care at SHS on the listed date.

-If a professor subsequently requires a note for a medical absence of fewer than three days; the student must first fill out a release of medical information consent form at SHS, then the professor must provide SHS with a written request on USF departmental letterhead and fax it to 813-974-8391.
+If a professor subsequently requires a note for a medical absence the student must first fill out a release of medical information consent form at SHS, then the professor must provide SHS with a written request on USF departmental letterhead and fax it to 813-974-8391.

 “Verification of Care” notes are written by SHS medical providers (MDs, PAs, or ARNPs).
 When applicable, a standardized letter is completed, a copy is provided for the instructor and the letter is scanned into the patient’s electronic health record.
 PLEASE NOTE: If a patient receives care for their illness or injury from a non-SHS medical provider, they must obtain a “Verification of Care” note from the medical provider who provided the care.